chef/chef-web-docs/themes/docs-new/layouts/shortcodes/workstation.md

   <li>Chef Habitat</li>
   <li>chef and knife command line tools</li>
   <li>Testing tools, such as Test Kitchen and Cookstyle</li>
-  <li>Others needed to author cookbooks and are uploaded to the Chef Infra Server.</li>
+  <li>Everything else needed to author cookbooks and upload them to the Chef Infra Server.</li>
 </ul>